georgekhananaev/nasdaq-api-data-to-plots/README.md

 # nasdaq-api-data-to-plots
 Python script, which creates 4 different plot from Nasdaq API data.

+#### What it doing:
+retrieve data from https://data.nasdaq.com/api/v3/datasets/FSE/BDT_X (Frankfurt Stock Exchange).
+Display the 90,30,7 days moving average on a plot graph.
+Display the monthly average price on that graph.
+Detect and present (mark on the graph with a symbol, e.g. green triangle) the dates where there are 5 consecutive days of prices going up.
+Detect and present the dates where there are 4 consecutive days of prices going down (different symbol).
+Show on the graph a regression line.

 ## How to use in CMD/Terminal:

 1. open cmd/terminal